dominikberse/homeassistant-bluetooth-mesh/README.md

 1. Configure the device with `python3 gateway.py prov --uuid <uuid> config`.
    _Do not skip this step, otherwise the device is not part of the application network and it will not respond properly._

-- To list all provisioned devices use `python3 gateway.py list`.
+- To list all provisioned devices use `python3 gateway.py prov list`.
 - You can remove and reset a device with `python3 gateway.py prov --uuid <uuid> reset`.